An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • On a non-uniform day, students should follow the general appearance guidelines listed for the Early Learners and Pre-K students.

-• No monograms other than the school logo will be allowed on uniforms.
+• No monograms other than the school logo are allowed on uniforms.

 • + DUAL HOUSEHOLD FAMILIES POLICY